City Centre Plan

 • Why is City Center Plan creating new construction in the downtown area if the two main sources of greenhouse gas emissions in Surrey are buildings and transportation?

-Jim asked 6 months ago
+Jim asked about 1 year ago

 Hi Jim,